nzzrs/whippx/analysis and design/system analysis and design document.md

 ## introduction
-this document provides a comprehensive analysis and design for whippx.
+this document provides a comprehensive analysis and design for whisperx.

 ## system overview

 ### general description
-the system is designed to provide transcription services for audio files and real-time audio recording. it aims to assist users by converting spoken words into text, facilitating the creation of written records of audio content. the system also allows users to save both transcribed text and recorded audio files locally.
+the system is designed to provide transcription services for audio files and audio recording. it aims to assist users by converting spoken words into text, facilitating the creation of written records of audio content. the system also allows users to save both transcribed text and recorded audio files locally.

 ### system architecture
-the system is built using flutter for cross-platform mobile development, and utilizes whisperx for transcription services. it is designed to run on both android and ios platforms.
+the system is built using flutter for cross-platform mobile development, and utilizes whisperx for transcription services on a remote server running in render. the app is designed to run on both android and ios platforms.

 ## high-level design